 Note: if you are producing a journalistic podcast, remember what I learned from my days at NPR.
 There are edits that bring clarity and there are edits that distort the truth.
 You must allow your interview subject to speak and for his or her message to get through.
 Don’t edit the audio to distort what was spoken to suit your slant on the story.
 Audio journalists can distort perception just as easily as photojournalists.
 Audio journalists can twist words just as easily as text journalists.

 Take a look (on your software) or give a listen to raw footage.
 You might have 50+ minutes of raw recording once your found your start point and end point.
-What if by editing, you could deliver the same content in 30 minutes?
+What if you could deliver the same content in 30 minutes?
 You can through editing.